adamped/xamarin.flutter/README.md

 1) Experience in C# is essential.

-2) Experience in Dart is an advantage in dealing with the Transpiler
+2) Experience in Dart and/or Rosyln is an advantage in dealing with the Transpiler

 3) Experience in Skia/SkiaSharp is an advantage in dealing with the Flutter Bindings